a-h-ismail/auto-setup/README.md

 ...
 ```

-- Be aware that sections are delimited by empty lines, so an empty line directly under the section will cause it to be skipped.
 - Available sections: System, Add Packages, Remove Packages, Flatpak, Files, System Units, User Units, Pre, Post Packages, Post
 - Documentation of each section is in the sample configuration file.